 Base salaries for our executive officers are initially established through arm's-length negotiations at the time of the executive officer's hiring, taking into account such executive officer's qualifications, experience, the scope of his or her responsibilities and competitive market compensation paid by other companies for similar positions within the industry and geography.
 Base salaries are reviewed annually, typically in connection with our annual performance review process, and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance and experience.
-For 2019, the base salaries of Mr. Oliveto, Mr. Hasija, and Dr. Plat were \$500,000, \$390,000, and \$400,000, respectively, and for 2020, the base salaries of Mr. Oliveto, Mr. Hasija, and Dr. Plat were \$550,000, \$400,000, and \$428,000, respectively.
-In June 2020, in light of economic uncertainty associated with the COVID-19 pandemic, our Board and Compensation Committee considered and approved temporary reductions of each of Mr. Oliveto, Mr. Hasija, and Dr. Plat by 25%, 20% and 20%, respectively, each pursuant to amendments and restatements of each individual's employment agreement with the Company.
+For 2021, the base salaries of Mr. Oliveto and Mr. Hasija were \$566,500 and \$412,000, respectively, and for 2022, the base salaries of Mr. Oliveto, Mr. Hasija, and Dr. Bharucha were \$584,000, \$425,000, and \$391,087, respectively.
 In making decisions regarding salary increases, we may also draw upon the experience of members of our Board with executives at other companies.